lcsdn/MIL-medical-imaging/README.md

 # Deep multi-instance learning of cancerous lymphocytosis

-Joint work with Célia C..
-Code for challenge of the course "Deep Learning for Medical Imaging" taught in the MVA master in 2020/2021.
+Joint work with Célia C.

+Code for the challenge of the course "Deep Learning for Medical Imaging" taught in the MVA master in 2020/2021.
 The challenge consisted in using multi-instance learning to diagnosise cancerous lymphocytosis using bags of blood smear images.

 Link of the challenge: https://www.kaggle.com/c/3md3070-dlmi